A classification of Fourier summation formulas and crystalline measures: Introduction

 A \emph{Fourier summation formula} should be one where the identity

 holds, at the bear minimum, for all functions $\p \in C^\infty_c(\r)$, where $\{\la_n\}_{n\in \n}\subset \r$ is some sequence of real nodes, $\{a(\la_n)\}_{n\in \n}\subset \cp$ are some complex coefficients and $\mu$ is some complex-valued measure.
-There is a zoo of formulas of such type which we describe in the Appendix, from ancient and modern times.
+There is a zoo of formulas of such type which we describe in Section \ref{sec:exemp}.
 We choose the above form of because: (1) We want a summation formula, so there must be a sum somewhere in the definition and such summation must be singular with respect to Lebesgue measure; (2) Allowing the right hand side above to have a vanishing singular part is boring, as otherwise any $L^1$-function would give rise to a Fourier summation formula.